 That’s honestly what you need right now – something that keeps you grounded.

 Your routine may need some tweaks here and there depending on the nature of your health condition, and that’s okay.
-Embrace those tweaks, because you stand a chance of starting your day out with more ease.
+Embrace those tweaks, because you stand a chance of carrying out your day out with more periods of ease.

-Over the last two years I have accepted that my body does not respond as well when forcing myself up before 6 AM (even though I considered myself a “morning person” before diagnosis).
+Over time I have accepted that my body does not respond as well when forcing myself up before 6 AM (even though I considered myself a “morning person” before diagnosis).
 So I adjusted my wakeup time to accommodate my needs.
 My body literally thanks me everyday, because I don’t force myself to stick with the old routine.

 Self-care at it’s finest.